South Carolina to Colorado Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Shipping rates rise with vehicle size and weight.
 Generally, larger cars cost more to ship to Colorado than smaller ones.

-- Distance and route: The trip from South Carolina to Colorado covers roughly 1,673 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The route from South Carolina to Colorado is about 1,673 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Colorado vehicle regulations you need to know